Kernix13/rural-homestead/sheds-cabins1.md

 - Converting a shed will cost around $75 per square foot including the cost of the shed
 - It could be done more cheaply if you build the shed yourself (shed companies typically mark up 60% above material cost).
-- Solar is a great option if you can’t get power run to your shed: https://thetinylife.com/tiny-house-solar/
+- Solar is a great option if you can't get power run to your shed: https://thetinylife.com/tiny-house-solar/

 .............................................